 - Document 3: A one or two page narrative essay, describing the applicant’s interest, desire, commitment and future plans in aviation.
+Leverage the “helpful hints” above in writing your essay.
 This essay will be a primary tool in selecting candidates for the interview phase – so be sure to convince us here.

-- Documents 4-6: Three letters of recommendation from adults who know the applicant.
-At least two of these letters must be from non-family-members.
+- Documents 4-6: Three letters of recommendation from adults who know the applicant and her/his character.
+These letters must be from non-family-members.

 - Document 7: If the applicant is under 18 year old, a signed letter from the applicant’s parent(s) or legal guardian indicating they grant permission for the applicant to apply for the scholarship and participate in flight training in the event they are awarded a scholarship.